2008 NCAA Division I men's basketball tournament

 American University (Patriot), UMBC (America East), Texas–Arlington (Southland), and Portland State (Big Sky) all entered the tournament for the first time in their school's history.
 Another school, Coppin State, won the MEAC Tournament to become the first 20-loss school to make the field.
 Georgia, a team that otherwise would not have advanced to the tournament, won the SEC tournament to qualify, and were awarded a #14 seed, the lowest by a major conference team in the tournament.

-Whereas the 2007 tournament did not see many upsets, the 2008 tournament was full of them.
-The sub-regional pod played at the St. Pete Times Forum in Tampa, Florida, featured four games where a double digit seed won. #5 seeds Drake and Clemson fell to #12 seeds Western Kentucky and Villanova while the #4 seeds in that same pod, Vanderbilt and Connecticut, were defeated by #13 seeds Siena and San Diego.
-Western Kentucky advanced to the West regional in Phoenix, where they lost to UCLA while Villanova was one of two double digit seeds to advance to the Midwest regional.
-The other was #10 seed Davidson, who rode the hot shooting of Stephen Curry to defeat Gonzaga, Georgetown, and Wisconsin before nearly upsetting Kansas in the regional final.
-The Midwest region alone saw four of its double digit seeds advance, as in addition to Villanova, Siena, and Davidson, #11 seed Kansas State knocked off #6 seed USC.
+Although the 2007 tournament did not have many upsets, the 2008 tournament was full of them.
+The sub-regional pod played at the St. Pete Times Forum in Tampa, Florida, featured four games where a double digit seed won. #5 seeds Drake and Clemson fell to #12 seeds Western Kentucky and Villanova, respectively.
+The #4 seeds in that same pod, Vanderbilt and Connecticut, were defeated by #13 seeds Siena and San Diego.
+Western Kentucky advanced to the West regional in Phoenix, where the Hilltoppers lost to UCLA.
+Villanova was one of two double digit seeds to advance to the Midwest regional.
+The other was #10 seed Davidson, which rode the hot shooting of Stephen Curry to defeat Gonzaga, Georgetown, and Wisconsin before nearly upsetting Kansas in the regional final.
+In the Midwest region alone, four double-digit seeds advanced.
+In addition to Villanova, Siena, and Davidson, #11 seed Kansas State knocked off #6 seed USC.

 The total tournament attendance of 763,607 set a record for highest total tournament attendance, breaking the record set during the 1999 tournament.